alelievr/Mixture/Packages/com.alelievr.mixture/Documentation~/GettingStarted.md

 You can find more information about this in the [Node Inspector Documentation](NodeInspector.md).

+Notice that I'm using the **free dark theme** here, because Mixture have been developed mainly with the dark theme in mind, the white theme is not correctly supported.
+This is why it's recommended to use the now free dark theme with Mixture.

 ## Baked / Static Mixture

 Static mixtures are assets that are saved on the disk just like regular texture and can be compressed (only for texture 2D).